Our committee

 I was introduced to paddling by the OUCC when I was a student, and it immediately set me on the path to a lifelong passion for recreating on rivers.
 I fortunately get to spend a lot of time on the water through my work as an outdoor instructor / teacher, and I always love going on river trips with friends and family.
 Over the last few years I have added packrafting to my quiver of paddlesports because it unlocks new ways for me to explore rivers.
 I think the sport has great potential for enabling new paddlers to discover the joy of river journeys and I have an interest in contributing to the promotion of safety and skill development within the packrat community.

-General Member: Helen Nugteren
+Helen Nugteren

 A newcomer to the committee who is yet to provide a blurb.